mouhamadoudou/Bistro-matic/README.md

-# Bistro-matic

-abacus Bistro-matic - Infinite Calculator

-    See the subject here

-Project description
+Bistromatic
+Warning warning

+I want to specify that for this project, we were beginners.
+I and David made the program 3 weeks after we start programming, which explains a rough code and some memory errors.
+Despite that we got 100% in the correction and the best project of the class.
+Description sunrise_over_mountains

 The goal of this project is to write a program that will display the result of an evaluated mathematical expression.
 The expression will be composed of infinite integers that can be expressed in any base.
 The program must handle the following operators: +-*/%, parentheses, operation priorities and syntax errors, but not float numbers.
-    See man bc

-package Compilation

-make

-clipboard Examples

-./calc -h
-# Will display:
-# USAGE
-# ./calc base operators size_read
-# DESCRIPTION
-#    - base: all the symbols of the base
-#    - operators: the symbols for the parentheses and the 5 operators
-#    - size_read: number of characters to be read

-echo "3+6" | ./calc 0123456789 "()+-*/%" 3
-# Will display 9

-echo "3v6" | ./calc 0123456789 "{}vwxyz" 3
-# Will display 9
+Most of the functions of the lib C were forbidden, we were allowed to use : write, exit, malloc, free and read